 Let’s say a searcher types in ‘endocrinologist near me’ for the first time.
 They see some results.
 They have a specific condition and explore further.
 They view three specialists’ websites but decide to think about it.

 Additionally, the content shown will be information on how to contact that specialist doctor and maybe how to get your insurance to cover these providers.
-All of this information is stored and tracked in Google to help tailor later searches.
+This information is stored and tracked in Google to help tailor later searches.

 What is a search journey?